chocolateboy/gm-storage/README.md

 store.get('baz') // "quux"
 ```

 Add entries (key/value pairs) to the store.
-Returns `this` (i.e. the
-GMStorage instance the method was called on) for chaining.
+Returns the store for chaining.

 #### values